SimonCadge/simon-scopeapp/readme.md

 | user_csv | `-u "file_path"` or `--user_csv="file_path"` | set file path for user csv, path is relative to current working directory | `users.csv` |
 | user_posts_csv | `-p "file_path` or `--user_posts_csv="file_path"` | set file path for user posts csv, path is relative to current working directory | `user_posts.csv` |

+# Technologies
+The script is written in Python, and since I have relatively little Python experience I have used quite a standard object-oriented approach.
+The main libraries used are [pydantic](https://docs.pydantic.dev/latest/) for data validation and type checking, and [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) for HTML templating. [pdfkit](https://pypi.org/project/pdfkit/) is used for interacting with wkhtmltopdf, but only if the user requests a pdf output file.
+I expect someone better versed in Python might have used Pandas for parts of the loading, validating and processing of the data.
+I also considered parallelising parts of the program execution.
+However, I am a strong believer in avoiding premature-optimisation, especially in a scenario such as a coding interview where time is precious and readability is key, so I implemented the simple, readable and easily maintainable solution first and it performs perfectly well.
+Choosing to use Jinja to render a HTML page and then convert it to a pdf using wkhtmltopdf was the decision that I think has the most downsides.
+If I were to do this challenge again I would still make the same decision, but I would be very interested to hear suggestions on other approaches I could have taken that might have been smoother.
+I tried using [pylatex](https://jeltef.github.io/PyLaTeX/current/) initially but very quickly reached a point where half of the code was idiomatic pylatex instructions and the other half were unescaped raw LaTeX instructions, plus I'm not nearly as comfortable with LaTeX as I am with HTML, and using HTML allowed for the choice between an HTML or PDF output, so I switched after about 30 minutes.
+HTML templating and layouts are very common and have massive adoption, so I figured that choosing that approach would mean there is plenty of support online for any issues I encounter, future maintainers of the code would be more likely to be familiar with the technology, and non-technical users would be a little more likely to understand.
+That being said, the main downside to HTML and web technologies are the wide varieties in implementation of the HTML spec across different engines, and I came afoul of that here with wkhtmltopdf using a version of QtWebKit that doesn't support modern flex boxes properly.
+It might be possible to try other web engines to generate the PDF, for example [this python project](https://pypi.org/project/pyhtml2pdf/) makes use of the chromium engine instead, but wkhtmltopdf was clearly the standard online for this approach.

 # Improvements
 These are improvements I would still like to make.
-The first I expect to complete before final submission as long as I get confirmation of the calculation logic.
+The first I had hoped to complete before final submission.
 The second set I will leave as an example of what I would do given more time.
 1. Improvements to the calculation logic.
 It is clear that the numbers in my report differ from the example in a few ways.
-I have asked for clarification for the calculations that are unclear to me, and when I recieve that clarification I will implement the fixes.
+When I realised that my numbers differed and that I didn't have a clear enough description of the desired calculations to fix them on my own I reached out to Sebastian at the email he originally contacted me with, stating my best understanding of what the calculations might be, and asking for clarification in a few areas I was sure were incorrect.
+Unfortunately I didn't hear back from him before submitting this project, so the numbers in the reports generated by this script align with the understanding of the calculations that I stated in that email and not whatever they ideally would be.
+The only field that I don't at least have some idea what it might mean is `photo_tags`.
+I have looked through the Instagram API documentation and found [a deprecated feature](https://developers.facebook.com/docs/graph-api/reference/v17.0/photo/tags) that lists the users tagged in a photo, but the feature is deprecated and that data doesn't exist in the provided csv file anyway.
 2. Design issues with the generated html/pdf:
     1. The html version doesn't render as individual pages, so the headers and footers for each section only show once.
     Using the current template as a base and making a Jinja template solely for html output could allow for html specific improvements.